yousefelassal/quote-cron/README.md

 > All that we see or seem is but a dream within a dream.

 > Read as you taste fruit or savor wine, or enjoy friendship, love or life.

+> Love at first sight is easy to understand; it's when two people have been looking at each other for a lifetime that it becomes a miracle.